sucv/ValueInvesting/ReadMe.md

    + You happen to be interested on some stocks and want to get a preliminary check.
 2. Get the stock's symbol in Yahoo Finance's standards.
     + US stocks are usually the symbol directly
-    + Non-us stocks have suffix, for example, stocks from Tokye Stock Exchange (TSE) are usually xxxx.T, with a suffix of `.T`, stocks from Shanghai SE are usually xxxxxx.SS, with a suffix of `.SS`.
+    + Non-us stocks have suffix, for example, stocks from Tokyo Stock Exchange (TSE) are usually xxxx.T, with a suffix of `.T`, stocks from Shanghai SE are usually xxxxxx.SS, with a suffix of `.SS`.
     + You may identify the proper suffix by querying your stock in [Yahoo Finance](https://finance.yahoo.com/).
 3. Input the symbol and click the Run button.
 Then enjoy the visualization.
 4. (Optional) Tweak the valuation parameters to whatever you see fit.